-Steven M. Van Hauwaert is currently an Associate Professor at Forward College Paris and a Fellow at Radboud University.
-He is the principal investigator of the Global Public Opinions Project, a co-PI in POLAR, a project on the authoritarian legacies in Spain and Portugal, and a team leader for Team Populism.
-His academic contributions have appeared, or are forthcoming, in Acta Politica, Comparative European Politics, Electoral Studies, Ethnic and Racial Studies, European Journal of European Public Policy, Journal of Political Research, European Political Science Review, European Societies, International Journal of Public Opinion Research, Journal of European Integration, Politics, West European Politics, and a number of edited volumes.
-He is also one of the Editors-in-Chief of the ECPR's foundational open-access journal Political Research Exchange (PRX).
+Steven M. Van Hauwaert is currently an Excellence Fellow at Radboud University and an Associate Professor in Comparative Politics at Forward College Paris.
+He is the principal investigator of the Global Public Opinions Project and a team leader for Team Populism.
+His academic contributions have appeared, or are forthcoming, in Acta Politica, Comparative European Politics, Electoral Studies, Ethnic and Racial Studies, European Journal of European Public Policy, Journal of Political Research, European

+Political Science Review, European Societies, International Journal of Public Opinion Research, Journal of European Integration, Politics, West European Politics, and a number of edited volumes.
+He is also an associate editor for the open access journals Political Research Exchange (PRX) and the Methods and Measurement section of Frontiers in Political Science.